 Spider veins and varicose veins are serious problems that go beyond the cosmetic issue of not wanting to show off your legs.
 They can be caused by a number of factors and intensive care is required to treat them properly.

-In today’s article we’ll share some tips for how to eliminate varicose and spider veins naturally and effectively.
+In today’s article, we’ll share some tips on how to eliminate varicose and spider veins naturally and effectively.

 What causes spider and varicose veins?

 You might have seen the odd purple spider vein and not given it much thought.
 But it’s a good idea to keep track of the situation and make sure it doesn’t develop into a more serious annoyance.

 Remember that only a doctor can accurately diagnose your condition, and you should also try to find out what’s causing the appearance of varicose or spider veins.

 Over time, varicose veins can even become painful if left untreated, keeping you from walking or doing your ordinary daily activities.